FC-Richard-Chen/V-Screening-OPV/README.md

 In this repository, we create models for virtual screening of conjugated polymers for organic photovoltaic devices using various machine learning algorithms.
 We particular focus on support vector machine (SVM) and ensemble learning approaches.
 We found the power conversion efficiencies (PCEs) of the device prepared with the polymer candidates can be predicted with their structure fingerprints as the only inputs.
-In other words, no preliminary knowledge about material properties were required.
+In other words, no preliminary knowledge about material properties are required.
 Additionally, the predictive performance could be further improved by “blending” the results of the SVM and random forest (RF) models.
 The resulting ensemble learning algorithm might open up a new opportunity for more precise, high-throughput virtual screening of conjugated polymers for OPV devices.